samrith-s/parcel-plugin-structurize/README.md

 -   Supports excellent and fine-grained configuration for all use cases out of the box using [glob pattern][glob] matching
 -   Super fast and rapid restructuring means you do not need to worry about a massive overload in build times.
 -   Respects `--publicUrl` passed to Parcel bundler while restructuring the folder.
+-   Sensible defaults to get you up and running quickly.

 ---